Chapter 1

 1.11 Linearization

 Linearized PDF is a version of the PDF format in which the data is held in a special manner to allow content to be fetched only when needed.
 This means viewing a multipage PDF over a slow connection is more responsive.
-By default, cpdf does not linearize output files.
+By default, Cpdf does not linearize output files.
 To make it do so, add the -l option to the command line, in addition to any other command being used.
 For example:

 cpdf -l in.pdf -o out.pdf